StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   >   - If your storage account allows access over HTTP, use the abfs protocol and write the file path as `abfs://<container>@<storage_account>.dfs.core.windows.net/<file_name>`.
   >   - If your storage account allows access over HTTPS, use the abfss protocol and write the file path as `abfss://<container>@<storage_account>.dfs.core.windows.net/<file_name>`.

-- `INTO TABLE`

-  Specifies the name of the destination StarRocks table.

-`data_desc` can also optionally include the following parameters:

 - `NEGATIVE`

   Revokes the loading of a specific batch of data.
 To achieve this, you need to load the same batch of data with the `NEGATIVE` keyword specified.